geronimo-iia/async-rx/README.md

 - closed variable, clojure
 - python 3.8 Protocol declaration
 - a taste of namedtuple
-- a taste for curiosity
+- a taste of curiosity
 - shake it and tadaa !

 ## Installation